exosite-labs/pyonep/README.md

 To use the pyonep Exosite API, import per:
 	from onepv1lib.datastore import Datastore

-This library requires you to initialize with the following parameters:
+This library requires you to initialize with the following parameters:</br>
 --) cik: a 40 character "client interface key" that authenticates your
         application with the One Platform
 --) interval: number of seconds between One Platform publish activity.
 Even if